 INTL BUS 4289 International Strategic Management: 3 semester hours

-Prerequisites: A minimum 2.0 campus GPA and INTL BUS 3282, MKTG 3780 and FINANCE 3580 or consent of instructor.
+Prerequisites: INTL BUS 3282, MKTG 3780 and FINANCE 3580, a minimum 2.0 campus GPA or consent of instructor.
 A study of the international dimensions of strategic management.
 Provides an introduction to the key concepts and tools necessary for international competitive analysis.
 Topics include the international dimensions of strategy formulation and implementation, diversification, strategic alliances, and divestment.

-INTL BUS 4381 International Logistics And Operations Management: 3 semester hours
+INTL BUS 4381 Global Supply Chain Management: 3 semester hours

-Same as LOG OM 4381.
-Prerequisites: A minimum campus GPA of 2.0 or graduate standing; also LOG OM 3320.
-A study of business logistics and supply chain strategies involving shipments across national boundaries.
-Topics include the effects of international agreements and regional trading blocks on supply chain strategies; the design of global logistics networks; managerial processes and systems for international production and distribution, and risk management for international logistics.
+Same as SCMA 4381.
+Prerequisites: SCMA 3301 and a minimum campus GPA of 2.0.
+This course covers business logistics and supply chain strategies involving shipments across national boundaries.
+Topics may include the effects of international agreements and regional trading blocks on supply chain strategies, the design of global logistics networks, managerial processes and systems for international production and distribution, and risk management for international logistics.

 INTL BUS 5289 International Business Strategies: 3 semester hours